Birmingham Catastrophic Injury Attorney

 What You Need to Know After Suffering from Catastrophic Injuries

 Catastrophic injuries can be life-altering for individuals and their families.
 Injuries such as brain damage, paralysis, severe burns, loss of vision, or loss of limbs can seriously affect a financial future.
 If you or a loved one has suffered a catastrophic injury in an accident, you may be able to pursue compensation for your damages and losses.
 Hiring a Birmingham accident lawyer who specializes in catastrophic injury cases is essential.

 What is Catastrophic Injury?

 A catastrophic injury is a personal injury that is long-term or permanent.
+The American Medical Association has defined a catastrophic injury as one which causes severe damage to the brain, spine, or spinal cord.
+This may also include fractures to the skull or spine.
 The injuries can keep victims from performing work to support themselves or their families.

 Common Types of Catastrophic Injuries

 - Spinal cord injuries are injuries resulting in paralysis (paraplegia or quadriplegia).
 These injuries may require medical procedures, long-term care, and accommodation such as ramps and lifts in a person's car or house as well as in-home care needs.

 - Traumatic brain injuries (TBI) are injuries to the head that can cause brain damage resulting in loss of speech, hearing and vision issues, problems with motor skills, and memory problems.
 People who suffer TBI often need long-term rehabilitation to relearn basic functions.
 Unfortunately, some TBI are serious enough that victims never fully recover.